jakacdenis65-droid/crypto-hasher/README.md

 console.log(md5.digest()); // Prints 6cd3556deb0da54bca060b4c39479839 = md5("Hello, world!")
 ```

-_Note that both the saving and loading processes must be running compatible versions of the hash function (i.e. the hash function hasn't changed between the versions of hash-wasm used in the saving and loading processes).
+_Note that both the saving and loading processes must be running compatible versions of the hash function (i.e. the hash function hasn't changed between the versions of crypto-hasher used in the saving and loading processes).
 If the saved state is incompatible, `load()` will throw an exception._

 _The saved state can contain information about the input, including plaintext input bytes, so from a security perspective it must be treated with the same care as the input data itself._